-Case workers are required to seek and certify a case using the section 94B power in all cases and where meeting certain criteria would not result in a serious irreversible harm and this is done if the policy of the Home Office is that the process of deportation should be effective and efficient.
+Caseworkers are required to seek and certify a case using the section 94B power in all cases and where meeting certain criteria would not result in serious irreversible harm and this is done if the policy of the Home Office is that the process of deportation should be effective and efficient.
 A limited group of cases will be tested on by the new power under Section 94B which are:

-Under this new power it is accepted by the Home Office that Article 3 and refugee cases should not be certified.
+Under this new power, it is accepted by the Home Office that Article 3 and refugee cases should not be certified.
 A real risk of serious irreversible harm may arguably occur because it is not appropriate to certify protection claims which are made on the basis of the Refugee Convention and/or ECHR Article 2&3.

 EEA Deportation Cases

-On 28 July 2014, the Immigration that is European Economic Area (Amendment No. 2) Regulations 2014 (SI 2014/1976) came into force.
+On 28 July 2014, the Immigration that is the European Economic Area (Amendment No. 2) Regulations 2014 (SI 2014/1976) came into force.
 An appeal against a deportation decision under Regulation 19 (13) (b) that can still be lodged in the UK but it no longer suspends removal proceedings can occur due to the Immigration (EEA) Regulations 2006 which is amended by these new Regulations except where:

 In the situation where the initiation of an interim order to suspend removal proceedings occurs, the guidance of the Home Office declares that removal will not be suspended except the order is made where:

 Under this new regime, a person who has been removed from the UK can apply to re-enter the UK so as to make submissions at the appeal hearing in persons.
 This is as a result of what Article 31(4) of Directive 2004/38/EC states.